lwjglgamedev/zvk/README.md

 > WORK IN PROGRESS.
 First chapters available

 This [online book](bookcontents/) will introduce the main concepts required to write graphics games or any other applications using [Vulkan](https://www.khronos.org/vulkan/) in [Zig](https://ziglang.org).
+You can view the static site [here](https://lwjglgamedev.github.io/zvk/).

 This book is the result of my self learning language, that I think it may help the community.